pmadinga/tshimolong/README.md

 react-hook-form will handle the form data.
 The project's workflow will be React Hooks (...kind of) rather than the not so easy to understand Redux.

-`$ npm i react-google-charts`
+`$ npm i react-loader-spinner`

-react-google-charts is a charts library that I intend to use for my data presentaton on the Results page
+react-loader-spiner is for a loader animation while loading data from the database and performing the calculations

 <a name="backend"></a>
 ## Backend